wtjw1993/nba_statistics/README.md

-# Analysis of NBA Statistics
+# Analysis of NBA Player Statistics
 This project involves:
 1) Exploratory data analysis of NBA player stats using python.
 2) Predicting All-NBA Teams for the 2015–16 and 2016–17 seasons using logistic regression, support vector classifier, and random forest methods.